Perry, Eaves score early as Ducks down Canucks 4-1

 Anaheim defenseman Cam Fowler nearly made it 3-0 a couple of minutes later off the rush, but his backhand effort that squeaked through Miller's pads was fished off the goal line by Vancouver counterpart Christopher Tanev.

-The Ducks thoroughly dominated the listless Canucks and finally got their third goal with 15.4 seconds left in the period.
+The Ducks kept coming and finally got their third goal with 15.4 seconds left in the period.
 Anaheim controlled the puck in the offensive zone after an icing call before Ritchie tipped Josh Manson's shot through traffic past a frustrated Miller for his 14th.

+''We gave them three goals and then we started playing,'' Canucks captain Henrik Sedin said. ''It's too good of a league to do that against a great team.''

 Anaheim made it 4-0 at 3:44 of the second, moments after Miller stopped Jakob Silfverberg on a partial breakaway, when Montour's point shot off a faceoff beat the Vancouver goalie through a screen for his second.

-Bernier made a nice save on Boeser just more than a minute into the third before also stopping Michael Chaput on the rebound.
+Bernier made a nice save on the 20-year-old Boeser just more than a minute into the third before also stopping Michael Chaput on the rebound.

-But the Anaheim netminder will want the 20-year-old Boeser's next shot back after it leaked through his legs at 2:34 for the rookie's second NHL goal in three career games.
+But the Anaheim netminder couldn't get a handle on Boeser's next shot, which leaked through his legs with traffic in front at 2:34 for the rookie's second NHL goal in three career games.

-Selected 23rd overall at the 2015 draft, Boeser scored the winner in his debut Saturday in a 4-2 road victory over the Minnesota Wild.

-Boeser, who grew up in nearby Burnsville, Minnesota, signed with Vancouver the morning of the game after his season with the University of North Dakota ended Friday night.
+''I just want to get a puck to the net there,'' Boeser said. ''Luckily there's a screen and it trickled in.''

-NOTES: John Gibson dressed as Anaheim's backup after missing seven straight games and 13 of the last 14 with a lower-body injury. ...
-Vancouver defenseman Troy Stecher sat out with an upper-body injury.
+NOTES: Selected 23rd overall at the 2015 draft, Boeser scored the winner in his debut Saturday, a 4-2 road victory over Minnesota. ...
+John Gibson dressed as Anaheim's backup after missing seven straight games and 13 of the last 14 with a lower-body injury.

 UP NEXT

-Note: This story has been corrected to show Bernier made 34 saves.